stevepeak/kyoto/README.md

 > Enter `入` Kyoto `京`, it takes action `行` that continuously improves `改善`

-**Kyoto is testing in the age of vibe.** Our goal is to monitor, write, test, maintain, and ensure your user functionalities remain working.
+**_Vibe coding comes with risks_**.
+Entropy can quickly creep into your codebase bringing your development flow to a grinding halt.
+Sloppy AI code, security issues, bugs, dead code, and duplicate functions are all avoidable.
+Kyoto will vibe check your code to ensure it remains in good shape to promote your rapid development.

-1. **Setup** Kyoto with `kyoto setup` to configure your AI provider and API key
+1. **Setup** Kyoto with `kyoto setup ai` to configure your AI provider and API key
 2. **Check** your changes with `kyoto vibe check` to test and diff user stories against staged changes
 3. **Commit** intelligently with `kyoto commit` to analyze uncommitted changes and organize them into logical commits
 4. **Plan** your work with `kyoto plan` to view the current plan
 5. **Documentation** is available via `kyoto docs`

 ## Commands

+### Setup

+Setup commands (currently hidden from `--help`, but available):

+- `kyoto setup` - Setup commands
+- `kyoto setup ai` - Configure your AI provider and API key
+- `kyoto setup mcp` - Add Kyoto to your MCP services
+- `kyoto setup github` - Add a GitHub Action for Kyoto

+### Login

+Login via browser using GitHub OAuth:

+- `kyoto login`

 ### Vibe Check